jmvanel/semantic_forms/scala/forms_play/README.md

 Tips:

 - in case of troubles delete target/ directory
-- create eclipse configuration with "eclipse" command in sbt and activator
+- create eclipse configurations with the "eclipse" command in sbt and activator

 # Vocabulary for forms
 At one point it will be useful to also introduce in place of FA an RDF vocabulary for forms, perhaps reusing Fresnel;